dkessner/CSProjects/_sources/course_expectations.md

 likely need to spend extra time outside of class.
 During those times, please feel free to use class time as you need it.

+## Resources

+All software and/or other learning materials for the course will be free and open source.